xuetf/KDD_CUP_2020_Debiasing_Rush/README.md

 ## Running
 - ./run.sh

-We will release the code in github soon.
-The code is not well checked because of the strict deadline.
+The recall code is well checked.
-We will double-check the code as soon as possible.
+The ranking code is not well checked now, we will double-check the code as soon as possible.

 ## References